 In this case, companies are subject to heavy fines, which can be avoided with good asset control.

-Control of assets in technological evolution
+The control of assets in technological evolution

-In some cases, the assets practically disappear in their physical form, as in the use of public clouds.
-However, mobility makes controlling IT assets even more important to ensure that growing investments in mobile devices are preserved.
+In some cases, assets virtually disappear in physical form, such as when using public clouds.
+However, mobility makes control of IT assets even more important to ensure that growing investments in mobile devices are preserved.

 Asset management processes and tools

-The ability to effect change, with known, planned and controlled costs, is perhaps one of the greatest benefits of using IT asset management.
+The ability to effect change, with known, planned, and controlled costs, is perhaps one of the greatest benefits of using IT asset management.